dev-gb-hub/Number-Guesser/README.md

 5. Celebrate your victory or try again for an improved performance!

 ## Installation
-1. Download the latest version of `NumQuest.exe` from the [releases page](#).
-2. Ensure your system has Java Runtime Environment (JRE) installed.
+1. Ensure your system has Java Runtime Environment (JRE) installed.
-3. Ensure to Download the library and the jar file to able to run it.
+2. Ensure to Download the library and the jar file to able to run it.
-4. Run `NumQuest.exe` by double-clicking it.
+3. Run `NumQuest.exe` by double-clicking it.

-## Future Updates
-- Add a "Previous Wins" tracker to enhance player engagement.
-- Include sound effects for incorrect guesses and rewarding feedback for correct guesses.

 ## Author
 **DEV-GB**